luizrenault/a-29b-community/README.md

 ### Changed
 - BFI background color from blue to black.
 - ASI, VSI, BFI, Throttle, Warning, Caution, Fire and Brake indicators 3D models by new ones.
-- Fligh model tunning but far from ideal.
+- Flight model tunning but far from ideal.
 - Flaps with only two positions UP and DOWN (20 deg).

 ### Deprecated